gguuss/DietyOS/README.md

 ## Foundations
 * Neurodivergence affects the way that people learn and articulate ideas and has social, communicative, and physiological impacts on the people who have it.
+* Neurodivergence affects the sensory experience of the world some people on the neurodivergent spectrum have heightened senses in some ways and filtered senses in other ways.
+This can cause things like sensitivity to certain types of lighting, an aversion to sounds or smells, or sensitivity to the movement of objects and people.
 * Neurodivergence is a spectrum, some people have "more" of it and some have less.
 I like to think of it using a belt system like in martial arts, some of us are white belts and some of us are more advanced black belts.
 I don't understand the phenomena well enough to fully articulate the belts and degrees of abilities and complications but I hope you like and understand the metaphor and would like some day to have a more complete classification.

 ## Behavior patterns